 Accommodation depends on the requirements of the school.
 Majority of schools opt for camping or a mix of camping and hostel/dorm accommodation.
 Camping is a great way to not only bring the group together but offers the most budget option.
 East Africa has no shortage of safe and secure well-equipped campsites offering large grassy areas, western toilets and showers and BBQ/cooking shelters.
 Some campsites offer dorm and budget shared accommodation as well as WiFi, swimming pool, pool tables, darts and other activities for students.
 Campsites have plenty of space so ideal for games and leadership activities without disturbing other travellers.

-When camping we use spacious waterproof tents comfortably sleeping 2-3 students of the same gender, we also supply mattresses so you don’t have to worry about bringing your own.
+When camping we use spacious waterproof tents comfortably sleeping 2-3 students of the same gender.

 Other accommodation options range from dorm rooms, budget shared rooms, hotels, lodges and depending on the location private guest houses.